Harry Hay: Mattachine Society: 1948 to 1953

 Influenced by the publication of the Kinsey Reports, Hay conceived the idea of a homosexual activist group in August 1948 which later became the Mattachine Society.
 After signing a petition for Progressive Party presidential candidate Henry A. Wallace, Hay spoke with other gay men at a party about forming a gay support organization for the campaign called "Bachelors for Wallace".
-Encouraged by the response he received, Hay wrote out the organizing principles that night, a document he referred to as "The Call", however the men who had expressed an interest were not enthused the following morning.
+Encouraged by the response he received, Hay wrote out the organizing principles that night, a document he referred to as "The Call", but the men who had expressed an interest were not enthused the following morning.
 Over the next two years, Hay refined his idea, finally conceiving of an "international ... fraternal order" to serve as "a service and welfare organization devoted to the protection and improvement of Society's Androgynous Minority", the latter being a term that he later rejected.
 He planned to call this organization "Bachelors Anonymous" and envisioned it serving a similar function and purpose as Alcoholics Anonymous.
 At the centre of its approach was Hay's view that homosexuals were "a social minority" or "cultural minority" who were being oppressed; in this he was influenced by Soviet leader Joseph Stalin's Marxist–Leninist concepts of what constituted a minority group.

 Hay met Rudi Gernreich in July 1950, with the pair soon entering a relationship.
 Gernreich shared many of Hay's leftist ideas, and was impressed by The Call.
 He became an enthusiastic financial supporter of the venture, although not lending his name, going instead by the initial "R".
 Hay, Gernreich, and their friends Dale Jennings, Bob Hull, and Chuck Rowland met on November 11, 1950, in Los Angeles, under the name "Society of Fools".
 The group changed its name to "Mattachine Society" in April 1951, chosen by Hay at the suggestion of fellow member James Gruber, based on Medieval French secret societies of masked men who (through their anonymity) were empowered to criticize ruling monarchs with impunity.

 In April 1951, Hay informed his wife about his continuing homosexuality and his work with the Mattachine Society; she was angry and upset.
 In September they gained a divorce on the grounds of Hay's "extreme cruelty" and he moved out of their home.
 He continued to send half his paycheck to Anita for twelve years, meanwhile cutting out most of his friends from that social milieu.
 He informed the Communist Party of the news, recommending that he be expelled; the Party forbade homosexuals from being members.
 Although they agreed and discharged him as a "security risk", they also declared him a "Lifelong Friend of the People" in recognition of his many years of service.
 Hay's relationship with Gernreich ended not long after, with Hay entering a relationship with Danish hat-maker Jorn Kamgren in 1952; it would last for eleven years, during which Hay helped him establish a hat shop, attempting to use his contacts within the fashion and entertainment industries to get exposure for Kamgren's work and meeting with moderate success.